 In 2008, survey questions were developed that asked respondents about their involvement with professional development related activities.
 A review of this data indicates a fairly high percentage of respondents (ranges from 67%-100%) reported cooperation, coordination, or collaboration with many of the professional development related activities and providers.
-However, respondents reported no working relationship for several activities including cultural and linguistic responsiveness (50% reported no working relationship), parent, family, and community engagement (44% reported no working relationship), program management and fiscal operations (44% reported no working relationship), and the center on health (56% reported no working relationship).
+However, respondents reported no working relationship for several activities including cultural and linguistic responsiveness (50% reported no working relationship), parent, family, and community engagement (44% reported no working relationship), quality teaching and learning (50% reported no working relationship), program management and fiscal operations (44% reported no working relationship), and the center on health (56% reported no working relationship).